danemacmillan/dotfiles/README.md

 ### Repository Organization

 `dotfiles` is organized into a very deliberate, tidy structure.
+The effort was made to ensure a distinction existed between the *canonical dotfiles* that comprise all the plain settings and configurations, and the *control dotfiles* that  typically arise from the need to manage the canonical ones.
+I never liked having them mixed together in the `{$HOME}` directory, and the XDG spec offered the promise to fix this.

 ```
 dotfiles
 ├── /bin          -> Essential executable scripts for dotfiles.
 Available in $PATH.
 ├── /dpm          -> Dotfiles package manager ("dpm"): TODO EXPLAIN
-├── /home         -> Canonical dot files that mirror ${HOME}.
+├── /home         -> Canonical dotfiles that mirror ${HOME}.
+Symlink targets.
 │   ├── /.config  -> ${XDG_CONFIG_HOME}
 │   ├── /.local   -> ${XDG_DATA_HOME}
 │   └── /bin      -> Miscellaneous executable scripts.
 Available in $PATH.